PostOwl/postowl/README.md

 ### How to run the app on your computer

 1. Clone this repo to a directory on your computer
-1. Make sure you have a supported version of nodejs installed (minimum 16.16.0 LTS, 18.15.0 LTS or newer recommended)
+1. Make sure you have a supported version of nodejs installed (minimum 16.16.0 LTS, 18.16.0 LTS or newer recommended)
 1. Run `npm install`
 1. Rename `.env.example` to `.env` and adjust accordingly
 1. Create the database with `sqlite3 data/db.sqlite3 < schema.sql`
 1. Run the dev server and open a new browser tab with `npm run dev -- --open`
+1. Sign in with the admin password you set
-1. Have fun editing and creating questions
+1. Enjoy creating letters!

 ### Exploring the database